fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-27-use-your-raspberry-pi-as-a-home-automation-hub.md

   interval_seconds: 45
 ```

 You will notice I have the values as `secret`.
 This is handy if you want to share your config, but keep sensitive data private.
-To support this, create a file called `secrets.yaml` under the root of your configuration folder, and add entries to it as follows:
+To support this, create a file called `secrets.yaml` under the root of your configuration folder, and add key-value entries to it as follows:

 ```yaml
 router_ip: 192.168.1.1